A Host of Golden Daffodils

 My Favourite Bright Yellow Daffodil

 Take my bags of hundreds of mixed daffodils, bought in a flurry of spending in the autumn of 1999.
 Many were roughly planted along the roadside fence - they are all short stemmed, and well and truly mixed!

 Names?
 Types?
 I don't know.
 My roadside beauties are from a local daffodil farm, with complicated (for me) code labels.
 Narcissus AJ-32-D6 isn't nearly as scary as 'Ice Maiden' or as cute as 'Tete-a-Tete'!

 The nice thing about growing daffodils along the road is that more people get to enjoy and appreciate them.
-Next autumn I promise I'll buy in enough bulbs to finish the fence-line display!
+I keep promising myself that I'll buy in enough bulbs to finish the fence-line display.